arduino/docs-content/content/hardware/03.nano/boards/nano-esp32/tutorials/cheat-sheet/cheat-sheet.md

 In this course, you will fundamental knowledge to get started, as well as a large selection of examples for popular third-party components.

+### Reset Your Board

+If you have installed MicroPython but wish to go back to classic Arduino / C++ programming, it is easy to do so.
+Simply **double tap** the **RESET** button on the board (there's only one button).
+The board will enter boot mode (you should see a pulsing green light), and will be visible in the Arduino IDE.

 ## Arduino IoT Cloud

 Nano ESP32 is supported in the [Arduino IoT Cloud](https://create.arduino.cc/iot/) platform.
 You can connect to the cloud either through "classic" Arduino, using the C++ library, or via MicroPython: